 Woolwich Creative District

-£31.79 million is currently being invested into a new arts and culture hub in Woolwich.
-The project involves the creation of new theatre and rehearsal space, artists’ studios, an outdoor performance venue and new retail outlets, and is set to open in 2020.
+Being invested into a new arts and culture hub, is £31.79 million.
+The project involves the creation of new theatre and rehearsal space, artists’ studios, an outdoor performance venue and also, new retail outlets, set to open in 2020.
 Punchdrunk is one of the esteemed theatre companies rumoured to be making the move here.

-Two stations service the Woolwich area – Woolwich Arsenal and Woolwich Docklands.
-Both are on the DLR and Southeastern North Kent lines, and provide links to the likes of Charing Cross, London Bridge, Greenwich and Stratford.
-Alternatively, Woolwich residents can catch the ferry across the Thames – it’s free of charge and operates every few minutes.
+Two stations service the area – Woolwich Arsenal and Woolwich Docklands.
+Both are on the DLR and Southeastern North Kent lines; and provide links to the likes of Charing Cross, London Bridge, Greenwich and Stratford.
+Alternatively, residents can catch the ferry across the Thames – it’s free of charge and operates every few minutes.